 However, don’t fret!
 There’s a variety of ways to fix the darkness of the product while adding extra lighting.
 Here’s what they are.

-• Adding more white fill cards or foam core can offer more control.
-If you’re not too serious about power, distance, and light source metering, you can try this method.
+- Adding more white fill cards or foam core can offer more control.
+If you’re not too serious about power, distance, and light source meters, you can try this method.
 White foam boards and fill cards are easier to move around and you can witness the light change on the object.
-It will help you to decide where to put the card for creating the needed depth and illumination.
+It will help you decide where to put the card for creating the needed depth and illumination.

 No matter whether you choose the foam core board or the lightbox or tent method, both processes can provide you with high-quality white-on-white product images if the shooting and editing are done right.